TUDelftGeodesy/caroline/docs/development.md

          3. `bash-file-directory-appendix`: a folder to add to the base directory name.
 In case of `depsi`, this is `/psi`, since DePSI runs in the `psi` folder within the base directory of `depsi`.
 If it should be empty, leave it to `""`.
       9. `filters`: in case the job should only run if specific conditions are met, these can be specified here.
 If left empty, it will assume no filters are present and any parameter file can start this job.
 If a filter (e.g. satellite) is present, use the following syntax:
          1. one tab in, add `<parameter-file-key>: <allowed-value(s)>`. `<allowed-value(s)>` can be either a `str` or `list` of `str`.
 If the value of the specified key in the parameter file is in the provided allowed values, the job will start.
 Otherwise, the job will not be scheduled.
          2. If multiple filters are necessary, add the next filter using the same syntax on a new line.
+The job will only start if _all_ filters are satisfied.
 3. Add the two letter job ID to [abbreviations.md](abbreviations.md)
 4. In [preparation.py](../caroline/preparation.py), create the function `prepare_<jobname>` that takes exactly two arguments: